Baohoa1/Blog-Web-Application/README.md

 ![Screenshot 2025-04-16 204839](https://github.com/user-attachments/assets/06920075-8b45-4be0-8070-f56df0ce830a)

-The "Create Post" is where the user creates their blog on the navigation bar.
+The "Create Post" is where users create their blog on the navigation bar.
 ![Screenshot 2025-04-16 205006](https://github.com/user-attachments/assets/6f274000-384c-4dc6-9a7e-36980fa446a6)

 After finishing their blog, they could view it, edit, or even delete the post.